Last updated: June 2026

 Limitations

-• The GitLab instance must be reachable from your machine.
+- Your machine must be able to reach the GitLab instance.
 Air-gapped instances are not supported unless Kepler is deployed in your network.

 Azure DevOps